Working your way up with promises

 getData().then(displayData)

-We call a function that returns a promise to fetch the server’s data.
-It will try to get the data every 10 seconds; when the data is collected, we will call the resolve function to finish the promise and clear the interval.
+It will try to get the data every 10 seconds; when the data is collected, we will call the resolve

-This code getData().then(displayData) will be called, but the resolve function will be executed only when the data is fetched from the server.
+function will be executed only when the data is fetched from the server.